 In this article, we take a look at the six challenges inherent to managing electronic certificates, exploring everyday pitfalls security teams are forced to tackle using examples — and solutions.

-1. SUPERVISION: 73% of IS departments say they have suffered service downtime linked to poorly-managed certificate expiry.
+1. MONITORING: 73% of IS departments say they have suffered service downtime linked to poorly-managed certificate expiry.

 “ Three months ago, our e-commerce platform was down for several hours, and I thought: ‘never again’!
 The culprit was an expired digital certificate.”